Bunsan/TechNodeFirmaCraft/README.md

 Know Issues.
 - Piping into chests ignores item restriction based on size.
-- Ore ten has not been fixed (I just got the unused ores generating again haven't config'd them for location, density or rarity)
 - No vanilla trees for tree breeding
 - Some flowers for bees
 - Food stuff